tf-cloud-modules/terraform-aiven-service-integration/examples/complete/README.md

-# Complete Aiven Integration Example
+# Complete Aiven Service Integration Example

 Configuration in this directory creates an Aiven Integration resources with following features: